pancakeapp/php-sdk/README.md

 pancake-php-sdk
 ===============

-The official Pancake SDK for PHP.
+A Pancake API SDK for PHP.

+This project is still pending; I'm mostly working on it locally at the moment and will push progress soon enough.